-You will also see that there is a variation of the actual effort and impact levels within each square, therefore after you have done this initial exercise it is likely you will need further discussion in order to plan the final order.
+You will also see that there is a variation of the actual effort and impact levels within each square.
+Therefore after you have done this initial exercise, you will likely need further discussion to plan the final order.

 How to prioritise using the matrix

 One simple way is to gather a group of people together, draw up the matrix axis on a whiteboard, list out your tactics onto Post-Its.